MongoDBAtlas/MongoDBAtlasTraining/04.atlas-search/README.md

 While range query is supported by DB itself, Atlas Search allows you to find records near a given value like ISODate, number, or GeoJSON point fields.
 Moreover unlike range, `near` sorts out the result as per the distance from `origin`.
 It's especially powerful when with GeoJSON point.
+- Use the "language_index" created lab1.
+(That is dynamic mapping)

 In the `labs/lab5.js`, write a query to find posts created near a given date using `near` operator.